effectivewang/effectivewang.github.com/process-management-in-linux.md

-# Process Management In Linux
+# Process management in linux